I feel the need to disclaim my ironic tone on that one.

 I tend to seek explanations to any and every out-of-the-ordinary-situations that may affect me – and by extension, others like me.
 I even wrote a poem about it:

 Reflecting on this helped in many ways.
 Firstly, I learn ways to manage even better my anxieties by understanding how they arise; it also brought lots of empathy towards myself and others – in finding out there is a part that is rooted in “instinct” and early childhood experience – hence very hard to control.
-I am grateful I was able find some insight and happy my grand mother initiated this introspection.
+I am grateful I was able to find some insight and happy my grandmother initiated this introspection.